useSignal logouseSignal

 No backend.
 No project setup.

-A browser-native code playground for small front-end experiments
+A browser-native workspace for small front-end experiments

 Why use it